KnightproEx/hotel-management-system/README.md

 ### Installation

-Simply clone the project and deploy it on your favorite java IDE.
+Simply clone the project and deploy it on your favorite Java IDE.